Privately owned dwelling with 3 bedrooms,2 bathrooms,pool,& garden views

 - Bedroom 1

 - DESCRIPTION OF SLEEPING CAPACITY;- : There are 3 bedrooms which will sleep a total of 6 people.
 NOTES ON BEDROOMS;- Bedroom 1 has a double bed with bedside cabinets and lights, a round table and chairs for quiet reading/writing, a chest of drawers, large mirror, wardrobe, robe pegs and hair dryer There is direct access to the garden through glazed doors.
 Ideal for dawn gazing.
 Bedroom 2 has a double bed with bedside tables and lights, chest of drawers, mirror, wardrobe, hat and coat hanging and 2 chairs.
 As in Bedroom1, there is direct access to the garden.
-Bedroom 3 has twin beds, bedside tables with lights, two chairs and clothes storage facilities All bedrooms get morning sun.
+Bedroom 3 has two single beds, bedside tables with lights, two chairs and clothes hanging.
+All bedrooms get morning sun.